TechRetreat/learnathon/mobile/ios/1-Swift.md

 var astronautDistance = 295322

 var astronautArrivedToMoon = moonDistance <= astronautDistance
-// astronautArrivedToMoon is false, becuase the moonDistance is greater than astronautDistance
+// astronautArrivedToMoon is false, because the moonDistance is greater than astronautDistance
 ```

 ### Printing results